MaasahebbiUstad/1mg-Homeopathy-Data-Analysis/README.md

    -  Striving to attain a sustainable competitive edge in the market through data-backed decision-making
    -  Aim to achieve consistent growth and market leadership by aligning strategies with long-term sustainability goals.

+   ## Data Cleaning and Preprocessing:
+   - **Data Source:**

+      The dataset used for this analysis was sourced from 1mg Homeopathy, a reputable provider of homeopathic medicines and health products.

+   - **Data Cleaning Steps:**

+     **Handling Missing Values:** To address missing data, a systematic approach was adopted.
+Missing values in numerical features were replaced with appropriate central tendency             measures such as the mean, median, or mode, depending on the nature of the data.
+For categorical variables, missing values were handled by selecting the most frequent category,         ensuring minimal disruption to the dataset's integrity.

+     **Inconsistency Removal:** To enhance data consistency and accuracy, Excel was utilized to identify and rectify any inconsistencies within the dataset.
+This involved scrutinizing data entries for discrepancies, typographical errors, or inconsistencies in formatting and unit scales.
+Inconsistencies were systematically corrected to ensure uniformity and           reliability.

+     **Outlier Handling:** Outliers, if present, were examined and addressed using appropriate techniques.
+Extreme values that could potentially distort analysis outcomes were either corrected or, if necessary, flagged for further investigation.

+     ## Tools Used:
+       We used Microsoft Excel for its ease of use and versatility in data cleaning.
+Python scripting was also employed to automate tasks, ensuring efficiency and                              consistency,resulting in thorough data preparation and quality assurance.

 ## <img src="https://github.com/MaasahebbiUstad/1mg-Homeopathy-Data-Analysis/assets/137813961/1a839dfc-2edc-4981-bbed-fcd9b6912aba" width="50" height="48">Data-driven Insights Gallery: